 When Are Sealants Applied?

 Because molar teeth are deeply grooved, keeping them properly clean can be difficult.
 Sealants help to protect these indentations, dramatically reducing the amount of bacteria and food debris on the teeth.
-Dr. Torres and Dr. Lopez typically recommend applying a sealant to 6- and 12-year-old molars, since these are grooved and particularly susceptible to tooth decay and cavities.
+Dr. Torres and his associates typically recommend applying a sealant to 6- and 12-year-old molars, since these are grooved and particularly susceptible to tooth decay and cavities.
 They may also recommend sealing your child’s permanent premolars (bicuspids).
 Any tooth with grooves can benefit from sealants.
 Note: It is important for children to have fluoride treatments even when they have dental sealants, because sealants only protect the surface they are on.

 How Are Sealants Applied?